Elevation settings (KB-AP031)

-Elevation settings are key to configuring your data.
-This will be the base of where your objects will be placed in the digital space.
+Elevation settings are key to configuring your data, these will be the base of where your objects are placed in the digital space.
 Incorrect elevation settings can result in your visuals looking oddly scaled or missing in the vGIS app.

 The first step is to determine if your data source contains elevation values.
 You can do this by using the sample data at the object layer configuration screen.
 Knowing if your data is z-enabled will allow you to select the optimal elevation type for the data set.